Kösem Sultan

 Çinili Mosque

-The whole complex also included a madrasa and a hammam.
+The mosque complex originally included a madrasa and a hammam.

 Çinili Camii - Kosem Sultan